nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![dataSample](images/dataSample.png)

-2) Why are the data stored in such a manner?
+2) #### Why is the data stored in such a manner?

 The reason it is implemented in this manner is so that we could reuse code that have been written for adding of budget and expenditures directly when loading from storage.

-This implementation makes Storage very versitile even when there are substantiate changes in the architecture of our app.
-Some examples are the changes to Parser, Logic and Commands.
+This implementation makes `Storage` very versatile even when there are substantial changes in the architecture of our app.
+Some examples are the changes to `Parser` and `Commands`.
-Even with these stated changes, the Storage needs very little tweaks to the Storage for it to work with the new implementation.
-The reasonis that Storage uses the code used in Parser to load the data into the app.
-For the saving of data, only the reloading method needs to be editted to adhere to the new changes such that the adding command stored is ofthe correct format.
+Even with changes to these classes, `Storage` needs very little tweaks for it to work with the new implementation.

-The way the database is organized is that each yearly Records is stored in the form of
+The reason is that `Storage` uses the code in `Parser` to load the data into the app.
-<year>.txt.
-Each year contains all the monthly budget as well as all the expenditure and
+For the saving of data, only the reloading method needs to be edited to adhere to the new changes such that the add command stored is of the correct format.

-loan tied to that month.
+The way the database is organized is that each yearly Records is stored in the form of _[YYYY].txt_.
+Each year contains all the monthly budget as well as all the expenditure and loan tied to that month.

-3) How does some of the key method work?
+3) #### How do some key methods work?

 `readTextFileToString()`

 ![readTextFileToString Sequence Diagram](images/readTextFileToString.png)

-This method reads the list of command in the data text file converts them into a ArrayList of String. readTextFileToString() method will first create a new ArrayList which will later be used to store all the commands in the data text file into 1 Strings per command.
+This method reads the list of command in the data text file converts them into a ArrayList of String. _readTextFileToString()_ method will first create a new ArrayList which will later be used to store all the commands in the data text file into 1 Strings per command.
 A BufferReader object is then created to read the data text file in the specified directory.
 The BufferReader object will read the content of the data text file line by line or command by command (since each command is separated by a "\n" character).

-The BufferReader continues reading until the end of the data text-file and then return the filled ArrayList of String.
+The BufferReader continues reading until the end of the data text-file and then returns the filled ArrayList of String.

-This ArrayList of String will later be passed into the Parser which will load all the command and thus load data into the App.
+This ArrayList of String will later be passed into the `Logic` component which will parse and execute all the commands, thus loading data into the App.

 `reloadArrayToStorage() & convertToCsvFile()`